This is the fifth of five installments on Intro to Geocaching.

 There are also lots of online sites that can enhance your searches and provide all kinds of help and ideas.
 Just start Googling it and you’ll see what I mean.
 I really like Google Earth.
 There is a geocaching KML file that runs on Google Earth and shows you the geocaches in the current view.
 It’s not super-accurate but if you’re just scouting out an area, it’s a great tool.
 If you see something you like, you can connect to geocaching (dot) com directly from Earth.
 You can even run a split screen if you want.
 The geocaching KML file can be downloaded from your geocaching(dot)com page after you login.

 As I said earlier, if you are geocaching with a smart phone and an app, you don’t need to do deal with software or do pocket queries – as long as you have Internet connectivity.
 For instance, when we roll into an Interstate rest area or a gas station or restaurant, we get out the Droids, fire up C:geo and see if there’s any caches about that we can pick up real quick.
 The Interstate corridors have all got Internet/cell phone connectivity and we haven’t found a rest area yet that doesn’t have at least one geocache.
 It’s a great way to stretch the legs.

-On the other hand, we use pocket queries for areas that we’re traveling to that don’t have Internet capability.
+On the other hand, we use pocket queries for areas that we’re traveling to that don’t have Internet or cell phone coverage.
 The Black Hills of South Dakota are a great example.
 We try to get to the Black Hills once a year for geocaching.
 IMHO, it’s got the best geocaching in the country.
-It’s also a dead zone for cell phones and wireless – handheld GPS territory all the way.
-So we have ours loaded up and ready to go before we leave.
+It’s also a dead zone for cell phones and the Internet – handheld GPS territory all the way.
+We have ours loaded up and ready to go before we leave.
 Yellowstone is the same way.

 So that’s it.
 Hope you learned something and that you’ll get out there and try it.
 Feel free to post any questions or feedback, including suggestions for future pages.